HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 ### 2. Port 80 HTTP Enumeration
 Visiting the site `10.129.116.248`, we see a Delivery webpage with Support Center Ticket System, and access to a Mattermost chat page.

-Since we saw osTicket, we do a `searchsploit osticket` but do not see any easy or obvious methods of entry.
+Since we saw osTicket, we do a `searchsploit osticket` but do not see any easy or obvious methods of entry, especially without knowing the version number.
 We also do a `searchsploit mattermost` but that yielded no results.

 ### 3. Port 80 Helpdesk Enumeration